dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       held consistent across the entire material.

 - soooo ... what are phase changes in sociophysical systems?

+### Reynold's Number

+- (reynold's number)
+        - describes the parameters at which turbulent fluid flow emerges. (but what is turbulence for high-dimensional sociophysical particle systems)

 ### everything is a wave